bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/deployment.md

 In this message, they specify various parameters of the data source they wish to register, including

-- the per-query fee that someone looking to use that data source needs to pay
+- Per-query fee that someone looking to use that data source needs to pay
-- the name of the data source
+- Name of the data source
-- the content of the executable to be run by block validators upon receiving a data request for this data source
+- Content of the executable to be run by block validators upon receiving a data request for this data source
-- the sender who wish to create the data source
+- Sender who wishes to create the data source
-- the owner of the data source, if specified
+- Owner of the data source, if specified

 When registering the data source, the message sender can choose whether to specify an owner of the source.
 If an owner is specified, only the owner can make any changes to the data source once it is registered.